-How to know if you are having hearing loss and how severe could it be?
-Hearing loss occurs frequently enough and it’s important to notice the signs so you can get help to receive the best quality of hearing in life.
-If you experience any symptoms, talk to a professional hearing aid provider and schedule a hearing test.
+Hearing loss occurs frequently and is a gradual process.
+Rarely does it happen at all once.
+It’s important to notice the signs early so that you can receive the best treatment.
+If you experience any symptoms, the best thing to do is to talk to a professional hearing specialist and schedule a hearing examination.

 1. Difficulty understanding words, background noise, or in a crowd